 We ordered the Kimchi Fries.
 At first, I was a bit skeptical about how the Kimchi would go with fries, especially when neither of us really like Kimchi b/c of its taste and spiciness.
 However, I am surprised to say that they went together like peanut better and jam!
-I believe that the Kimchi was a modified version; hence, it was not crazy spicy with a reduced taste of the ordinary strong Kimchi flavour.
+I believe that the Kimchi was a modified version; hence, it was not crazy spicy and had a reduced taste of the ordinary strong Kimchi flavour.
 When mixed with the mayo, it became a very creamy sauce with a hint of kimchi that went harmoniously with the fries!
 Love it!
 Also, the fries came with pulled pork which added another dimension of flavour.
 In our opinion, there were too much pulled pork and we could not finish all of them.

 Next, we had the braised beef cheek steamed bao.
 The bun was really really soft, softer than the cha shu bao available at dim sum places.
 It felt really good at first, both in the hand and in the mouth.
 However, it was too soft that it quickly absorbed the sauce of the beef cheek and became very soggy.
 The bun was sort of unbearable when we were half way through… Nevertheless, the beef cheek was flavourful and tender.